 Must like children and dogs.

-Must take care of yourself (aka don’t let yourself go).
+Must take care of yourself (in diet, exercise, etc).

-Accept me as I am and to not try and change me.
+Accept him as he is and to not try and change him.

-Let me be the man in the relationship.
+Let him be the man in the relationship.

 Must have good personal/oral hygiene.

-Having an open dialogue about these non-negotiables has been the strongest bond my husband and I both share.
-We respect the values and opinions we have and love each other despite what’s on our ‘lists.’
+Having an continuous and open dialogue about these non-negotiables has been one of the strongest bonds my husband and I both share and can even be said three married years later.
+We respect the values and opinions we have and love each other despite what’s on our lists.